JiviGHUB/JiviGHUB/README.md

-- 👋 Hi, I’m @JiviGHUB
+- 👋 Hi, I’m Jonathan.V
+  🦾Master Coder of LogiPRO app 🦾
-- 👀 I’m interested in ... building app and program
+- 👀 I’m interested in ... building apps and programs
-- 🌱 I’m currently learning ... to work in dev mode
+- 🌱 I’m currently learning ... to work in dev mode to build my apps
 - 💞️ I’m looking to collaborate on ...
 Management app
 - 📫 How to reach me ...By email ; jo.vermette@hotmail.ca
-- 😄 Pronouns: ... him
+- 😄 Pronouns: ...
+J V
 - ⚡ Fun fact: ... first time in this thing XD I learn with AI !

 <!---